ameal-dev/address_book_FE_test/additude_address_book/README.md

 2. Reviewing the API it's clear that the contact information available should be limited and filtered as to not mistakenly share sensitive information i.e personal and/or authentication information.

-# To Start the Application
+# To Install & Start the Application

+- git clone [repo]
 - cd address_book_FE_test
 - cd additude_address_book
 - npm install